lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 Despite the Cartesian Theater's logical flaws, it plays a major role in our intuitive understanding of the mind.
 As we will see later, our intuitive embrace of the theater is the foundation of many confusing paradoxes and thought experiments surrounding the study of consciousness.

 The plan for the rest of this post in straightforward.
 We start by describing Dennett's _Multiple Drafts_ model which is his alternative to the Cartesian Theater.
 We will then revisit some of the more vexing paradoxes of consciousness.
-In each case, we will expose the Carteisan Theater as the underlying source of confusion, and show that a carefully inspection of everyday experience favors the Multiple Drafts model, even at an intuitive level.
+In each case, we will expose the Carteisan Theater as the underlying source of confusion, and show that a careful inspection of everyday experience favors the Multiple Drafts model, even at an intuitive level.
 Once this is accomplished, the clash between intuition and logic disappears and the force of the paradox is greatly diminished.

 # The Multiple Drafts Model